How weird is it that AJ has three times as many followers.

-The biggest fight in British boxing history is just one month away.
+The biggest fight in British boxing history is just a few days away.

 Joshua (18-0, 18 KOs) is set for the sternest test of his professional career against Klitschko (64-4, 53 KOs) who held various versions of the world heavyweight title from April 2006 until his defeat to Tyson Fury in November 2015.